kubernetes/minikube/site/content/en/docs/Tasks/loadbalancer.md

 hello-minikube1   LoadBalancer   10.96.184.178   10.96.184.178   8080:30791/TCP   40s
 </pre>

-note that without minikube tunnel, it would kubernetes would be showing external IP as <pending>.
+note that without minikube tunnel, it would kubernetes would be showing external IP as "pending".

 ### Try in your browser
 open in your browser (make sure there is no proxy set)